virtualgoodsdealer/virtualgoodsdealer-pages/README.md

 add all media for that post into that folder. for example, add all media used in `_posts/yyyy-mm-dd-title-of-article.md` into `assets/post_media/yyyy-mm-dd-title-of-article/`

-reference the meda in the post markdown file with `/assets/post_media/yyyy-mm-dd-title-of-article/nameoffile.jpg` where "nameoffile.jpg" is your image file.
+reference the media in the post markdown file with `/assets/post_media/yyyy-mm-dd-title-of-article/nameoffile.jpg` where "nameoffile.jpg" is your image file.

 ## Adding a new creator to the creator directory
 first, go to artist bios branch or create a new one